da4ml: Distributed Arithmetic for Real-time Neural Networks on FPGAs: Implementation and Integration

 Designed for seamless deployment, the library is tightly integrated with the widely adopted \texttt{hls4ml} framework~\cite{hls4ml}.
 Users can easily enable \texttt{da4ml} by setting the strategy to \texttt{distributed\_arithmetic} for any layer requiring CMVM operations, as shown in Listing~\ref{code:da}.
 No further user configuration or intervention is required.
 The overall workflow is shown in Figure~\ref{fig:workflow}.
+Here, HGQ~\cite{hgq} is a quantization-aware training framework with differentiable quantization, where each weight has its own bitwidth.
+The trained model is bit-wisely highly sparse, making it a suitable candidate for optimization with \texttt{da4ml}.
 In this workflow, \texttt{da4ml} generates an optimized adder tree for the CMVM operation in HLS C++ code, which is then used as a drop-in replacement for the default CMVM implementation within the \texttt{hls4ml}.
 This drop-in integration enables significant improvements in resource efficiency and latency without sacrificing usability.
 Currently, the \texttt{Dense}, \texttt{EinsumDense}, and \texttt{Conv1D/Conv2D} layers are supported for the Vivado/Vitis backends, with plans for broader support underway.
 By bridging algorithmic innovation with production-ready toolchains, da4ml provides a scalable and practical solution for deploying high-throughput, low-latency neural networks on FPGAs.